Cloud economics can be a touchy subject.

 Planning Your Cloud Spend: Optimized

-Cloud managed services experts come with a unique perspective.
-Their innate ability to see the big picture while also providing systems-thinking brings realistic experience to cloud planning exercises.
-They can conduct complex up-front analysis of your workloads, costs and pain points to provide significantly more accurate technical specs and usage predictions.
+Cloud-managed services experts come with a unique perspective.
+Their innate ability to see the big picture while also providing systems thinking brings realistic experience to cloud planning exercises.
+They can conduct complex up-front analyses of your workloads, costs and pain points to provide significantly more accurate technical specs and usage predictions.

 Powerful analytics is perhaps the most attractive factor of the cloud, especially for marketers.
 In planning a move to the cloud, the analytics appeal means bringing a fuller picture to your digital strategy that is cohesive to both business and IT operations.
 The big issue in cloud planning here is that many merchants are starting practically in the dark and do not have comparable data to gauge potential usage on the cloud.

 Moreover, eCommerce cloud environments are not as “consumerized” as many of the other content and media-focused platforms we’re used to.
 The level of complexity on the cloud can be overwhelming and the trap of drowning in data shortly after a migration is not uncommon.